jobe-m/ownkeepass/README.md

 Status
 ------

-Release 1.0.0. now available for the Jolla Phone in Jolla Store!
+Release 1.0 now available for the Jolla Phone in Jolla Store!
+Release 1.0.3 is submitted to Jolla Store.
-And for those of you who want to try the latest version have a look [here] [1]
+For those of you who want to try the latest version have a look [here] [1]

 Current limitations/known bugs:
 *   n/a